oracle/cloudtestdrive/AppDev/OFn/OraFunc.md

 $ fn update context registry fra.ocir.io/<tenancy-namespace>/<your-repo-name>
 ```

-where '<tenancy-namespace>' is the tenancy's auto-generated Object Storage namespace string shown on the Tenancy Information page.
+where "tenancy-namespace" is the tenancy's auto-generated Object Storage namespace string shown on the Tenancy Information page.

-and the '<your-repo-name>' parameter is the repository name you can choose, for example using your initials : jle-fn-repo
+and the "your-repo-name" parameter is the repository name you can choose, for example using your initials : jle-fn-repo

 For example: